jgbarah/evaluating-foss-projects/evaluation_models.md

 These inputs are rated as well from 1 to 5, and the evaluator may then weight them in a posterior step.

-<a name="bib:udas-apples"></a>Udas et al. discuss in a report how to apply OpenBRR in real environments based on their experience in the evaluation of Learning Management Systems.
-The
-31 page report is very exhaustive and provides some general guidelines to be followed when using OpenBRR.
+[Udas et al.](#bib:udas-apples) discuss in a report how to apply OpenBRR in real environments based on their experience in the evaluation of Learning Management Systems.
+The 31 page report is very exhaustive and provides some general guidelines to be followed when using OpenBRR.
 It also gives an idea of how difficult and time-consuming it is.

 The OpenBRR website provided a set of examples of use of the evaluation model.
-Of these, the most known ones are the ones that assessed Moodle and Sakai, two well-known Learning Management Systems (LMSs) that were widely used in industry and academic institutions.
-A copy of those worksheets can be obtained from http://gsyc.es/~grex/evaluating/BRR_Worksheet_25Jul05_Sakai.sxc (Sakai) and http://gsyc.es/~grex/evaluating/BRR_Worksheet_25Jul05_Moodle.sxc (Moodle).
-As they introduce the OpenBRR assessment process very good, we will show them here in detail.
+Of these, the most known ones are the ones that assessed Moodle and Sakai, two well-known Learning Management Systems (LMSs) that were widely used in industry and academic institutions [copy](http://gsyc.es/~grex/evaluating/BRR_Worksheet_25Jul05_Sakai.sxc) (Sakai) and [copy](http://gsyc.es/~grex/evaluating/BRR_Worksheet_25Jul05_Moodle.sxc) (Moodle).
+As they introduce the OpenBRR assessment process very well, we will show them here in detail.

 The first step in the process is to select and weigh the criteria to be use in the evaluation process.
 In the case of Moodle and Sakai, the evaluators chose to use the following: